CMSgov/dpc-static-site/common/docsV1.md

 ~~~

 ### Delete client tokens
-You may want to delete a client token from your organization if a vendor or group no longer exists or needs access to the API.
+You may want to delete a client token from the sandbox environment if a Health IT implementer no longer exists or needs access to the API.
 This can be done by clicking the “x” on the right side of each client token listed in the DPC Portal or by sending a DELETE request to the /Token endpoint using the unique ID of the client_token.

 Client_token IDs can be found either at creation or as the result of [listing client_tokens](#list-all-client-tokens).